Odaimoko/MACH-Pytorch/README.md

                         comma.
 Eg '0.1,0.2'.
 Default '0.1'.
 ```

-After training all `R` repetitions, running `evaluate.py` provides the following metrics: Precision, nDCG, PSPrecision, PSnDCG, which are described in [XMLrepo](http://manikvarma.org/downloads/XC/XMLRepository.html).
+After training all `R` repetitions, running `evaluate.py` provides the following metrics: Precision, nDCG, PSPrecision, PSnDCG and mAP, which are described in [XMLrepo](http://manikvarma.org/downloads/XC/XMLRepository.html).
 It also logs them into `models/[dataset]/[dataset]_eval.log` (see above).

 ### Trim labels[Deprecated]